-Wilkins was inspired by Greek architecture, its elegance, proportion and understated dignity; all of which come out in the new College he designed for the East India Company at Haileybury.
+Wilkins was inspired by Greek architecture, its elegance, proportion and understated dignity – all of which is reflected in the College he designed for the East India Company at Haileybury.

-At 430 feet long, the South Front is broken by three Ionic porticoes faced with Portland stone; it is certainly Haileybury's most majestic feature.
-While cost dictated that the remainder of the Quad be built of "stock" brickwork, there is sufficient detail work around its windows and doorways to reinforce Wilkins' belief in ancient reference and proportion.
+At 430 feet long, the South Front is broken by three Ionic porticoes faced with Portland stone.
+While cost dictated that the remainder of the Quad be built of stock brickwork, there is sufficient detail work around its windows and doorways to reinforce Wilkins’s belief in ancient reference and proportion.

-Built in 1877, the Chapel is arguably the most dominant of all the buildings at Haileybury.
-While many have argued that the building itself is disproportionate to the rest of the Quadrangle in terms of both scale and its blend of Romanesque and Byzantine style, the Chapel is nonetheless the centrepiece of the College both architecturally and spiritually.
+Built in 1877, the Chapel is the most dominant of all the buildings at Haileybury.
+While many have argued that the building itself is disproportionate to the rest of the Quadrangle in terms of both scale and its blend of Romanesque and Byzantine style, the Chapel is the centrepiece of the School both architecturally and spiritually.

 A particular feature of the Chapel is its wonderful collection of stained glass windows, which must be seen to be appreciated.
-As well as a pair of windows celebrating the 150th anniversary of Haileybury, recently two windows have been installed as part of the College's commemoration of the First World War, celebrating those Haileyburians who fought and died in conflict around the world.
+As well as a pair of windows celebrating the 150th anniversary of Haileybury.
+Windows have also been installed celebrating those Haileyburians who fought and died in conflict during the First World War.

 In 1921, the War Memorial Committee met to discuss the possibility of building a new Dining Hall at Haileybury.

-Memorial Hall, as the building is known, is refined and elegant in appearance; daily, over 700 pupils come three times for breakfast, lunch and supper.
-Inside, beneath its shallow dome, pupils enjoy an atmosphere of simplicity and space, taking their meals at long, wooden Thompson of Kilburn refectory tables beneath the watchful eye of paintings featuring Haileybury's Masters of the last 150 years.
+Memorial Hall, as the building is known, is refined and elegant in appearance; daily, over 700 pupils come for breakfast, lunch and supper.
+Beneath its shallow dome, pupils enjoy an atmosphere of simplicity and space, taking their meals at long, wooden Thompson of Kilburn refectory tables beneath the watchful eye of paintings featuring Haileybury’s Masters of the last 150 years.

 In a cloister on the western side of Memorial Hall, there is a curious collection of 23 wooden boards bearing the names of over 150 Haileyburians of days gone by.